 9. Ergonomics – Score: 10

 The ergonomics of the PPQ M2 were outstanding for me.
-My medium-sized hands fit just right and the grip texture helped me have a firm and solid purchase, without being too aggresive or scratchy.
+My medium-sized hands fit just right and the grip texture helped me have a firm and solid purchase, without being too aggressive or scratchy.
 It felt very good in my hands and also in my wife’s hands.
 I liked the medium-size backstrap and my wife liked the small one.
 If I had to design the perfect grip for my gun, this would be it.
 We could both easily reach all the controls like the magazine release and elongated slide lock lever, without turning the gun or adjusting our grips.
 The large mag release button (American style behind the trigger guard) really helped me, was like others I train with, and was not too big.

 10. Miscellaneous – Score: 8

 I easily disassembled and re-assembled and cleaned the PPQ M2 before I shot it.
 However, I did have to press the trigger to disassemble it.
 This is a safety concern, but proper training, following safety rules, and recognizing this helps, along with practice.
 No real problem, but be careful.
 Note that Walther P99 mags will not work in the M2.
 Also, it would be nice to have a holster included, fiber optic or night sights, and especially three mags.

 Total Points = 95 out of 100 possible.